inspiredlabs/inspiredlabs/site/content/vaultarch/index.md

 *   Research market validation, competitor analysis, patent and intellectual property considerations and hiring.
 *   Risk assessment covering: business risk, market risk and technical risk.

-### Slogan and copywriting
+### Content and copywriting

-Vaultarch's “Preventing counterfeit, thef & fraud” anchored each interaction, including design and fund raising.
+Vaultarch's “Preventing counterfeit, thef & fraud” acts as a foot-in-the-door when fund raising, where attention is scarse.
+And helps design interactions for consistency.

 <!--
 ###  Documentation & Research